sfw/PromptRefiner/README.md

 demo.launch()
 ```

-This example creates a Gradio interface with:
+This creates a Gradio interface with:
-- A textbox for entering your initial prompt.
+- A textbox for your initial prompt.
 - A "Refine Prompt" button that opens a modal chat interface to refine the prompt with the AI.
-- A "Submit" button to process the refined prompt (in this case, simply echoing it to an output textbox).
+- A "Submit" button to process the refined prompt (here, it simply echoes the result).

-When you click "Refine Prompt," a modal opens where you can interact with the AI.
-Once satisfied, clicking "Done Refining" updates the main prompt textbox with the refined version.
+When you click "Refine Prompt," a modal opens for AI interaction.
+Clicking "Done Refining" updates the main textbox with the refined prompt.

 ### Configuration Options

-Customize PromptRefiner by passing parameters to the `add_prompt_refinement_modal` function:
+Customize PromptRefiner via the `add_prompt_refinement_modal` function:

 - **`openai_client`**: Your AI client instance (must have a `.chat.completions.create` method).
 - **`main_prompt_textbox`**: The Gradio Textbox component for the initial prompt.
-- **`system_instructions`**: Optional custom instructions for the AI (e.g., "You are a concise editor").
+- **`system_instructions`**: Optional AI behavior instructions (e.g., "You are a concise editor"). **Note**: For models without `'system'` role support, these are merged into the first user message.
-- **`model`**: The AI model to use (default: `'o1-mini'`).
+- **`model`**: The AI model (default: `'o1-mini'`).
+Check your client for supported models.
-- **`temperature`**: Controls the randomness of the AI's responses (default: `1`, range: 0–2).
+- **`temperature`**: Controls response randomness (default: `1`, range: 0–2).
+Lower values yield more predictable outputs.
 - **`refine_button_label`**: Custom label for the refine button (default: `'Refine Prompt'`).

 ## Features

-- **Iterative Refinement**: Refine prompts step-by-step through a conversational AI interface.
+- **Iterative Refinement**: Refine prompts step-by-step via a conversational AI interface.
-- **Gradio Integration**: Adds a modal chat interface to Gradio apps for seamless prompt editing.
+- **Gradio Integration**: Adds a modal chat interface to Gradio apps for seamless editing.
-- **Flexible Configuration**: Supports custom AI models, system instructions, and response settings.
+- **Model Flexibility**: Automatically adapts to models lacking `'system'` message support.
-- **Conversation History**: Automatically manages context for coherent AI responses.
+- **Conversation Context**: Maintains history for coherent multi-turn refinements.
-- **Simple API**: Easy to integrate into existing Gradio projects.
+- **User-Friendly**: Accessible to non-technical users through an intuitive chat interface.

+## Model Compatibility

+While optimized for OpenAI models, PromptRefiner works with any similar API client.
+For models that don’t support `'system'` messages (e.g., "o1-mini"), the library automatically merges system instructions into the user message, ensuring compatibility without extra effort.

+## Troubleshooting

+- **BadRequestError for `'system'` roles**: The library now handles this automatically.
+If issues persist, verify your model name and API key.
+- **Debugging Tips**:
+  - Ensure the model is accessible via your client.
+  - Check your API key configuration.
+  - Review console output for errors.

 ## License

 PromptRefiner is released under the [MIT License](https://github.com/sfw/PromptRefiner/blob/main/LICENSE).
-See the LICENSE file in the repository for details.

 ## Contributing

-We welcome contributions to PromptRefiner!
-To get involved:
+We welcome contributions!
+Here’s how to get involved:

-- **Report Issues**: Encounter a bug or have a suggestion?
-Open an issue on the [GitHub repository](https://github.com/sfw/PromptRefiner/issues).
+- **Report Issues**: Open an issue on the [GitHub repository](https://github.com/sfw/PromptRefiner/issues).
-- **Submit Pull Requests**: Want to improve the code?
-Fork the repo, make your changes, and submit a pull request.
+- **Submit Pull Requests**: Fork the repo, make changes, and submit a pull request.

-Your feedback and contributions help make PromptRefiner better for everyone.
+Your input helps improve PromptRefiner for everyone.

 ## Links